minio/directpv/docs/architecture.md

 The devices will be discovered from `/run/data/udev/` directory and dynamically listens for udev events for any add, change and remove uevents.
 Apart from dynamically listening, there is a periodic 30sec sync which checks and syncs the drive states.

 For any change, the directcsidrive object will be synced to match the local state.
 A new directcsidrive object will be created when a new device is detected during sync or when an "Add" uevent occurs.
+If an inuse/ready drive gets corrupted or lost, it will be tagged with a error condition on the drive.
+If an Available/Unavailable drive is lost, it will be deleted.

 #### Direct CSI